1

 Couldn't load pickup availability

-Discover an emblematic piece of French weaponry with this converted An-XIII percussion pistol, manufactured at the Manufacture Royale de Charleville. ( Restoration period.)
+Discover an iconic piece of French weaponry with this An-XIII pistol converted to percussion, manufactured at the Royal Manufacture of Charleville. ( Restoration period.)

-This model, initially designed with flintlock under the First Empire (around 1806-1814), was modified in the 1830s-1840s to adopt the percussion system, marking a major development in the history of French firearms.
+This model, originally designed with flintlock during the First Empire (around 1806-1814), was modified in the 1830s-1840s to adopt the percussion system, marking a major evolution in the history of French firearms.

-This is an authentic regulation cavalry pistol, characterized by careful manufacture, a robust lock and fittings typical of the period.
+This is an authentic regulation cavalry pistol, characterized by careful manufacturing, a robust lock and fittings typical of the period.

 Model: An-XIII cavalry pistol.